contact us today (816) 207-4255

 In this blog, we’ll break down the differences between taxable and non-taxable settlements, explain what you need to know when filing taxes, and provide insights to help you maximize the tax-free portions of your compensation.

-If your lawsuit agreement compensates you for physical injuries or illnesses, you typically won’t owe any taxes on that portion of the settlement.
-This is because, under IRS rules, compensatory damages intended to restore you to your original state (such as covering medical costs or lost income due to physical harm) are not considered taxable income.
-The key here is that the compensation must directly relate to the injury itself.
+If your settlement covers physical injuries or illnesses, you generally won’t have to pay taxes on that portion.
+According to IRS guidelines, compensatory damages meant to return you to your pre-injury state—such as covering medical expenses or lost wages due to physical harm—are not considered taxable income.
+The important factor is that the compensation must be directly related to the injury.

-However, not every part of a settlement is free from taxation.
-Some components, such as punitive damages or interest earned on the settlement, are treated as taxable income.
+However, not all parts of a settlement are tax-free.
+Certain elements, like punitive damages or interest accrued on the settlement, are considered taxable income.

 For example: